 Mr. Richardville is Senior Vice President and Chief Information Officer and has overall System responsibility for information services and strategy.
 Prior to joining Carolinas HealthCare System in 1997, Mr. Richardville held a variety of administrative positions with ProMedica Health System for 12 years.
 Mr. Richardville is a fellow with the Healthcare Information Management Systems Society; board chair for the University of North Carolina at Charlotte College of Computing and Informatics; board member of Healthy@Home, CareConnect Carolinas, and Carolinas Shared Services; and member of College of Healthcare Information Management Executives, American College of Healthcare Executives and Health Management Academy.
 He holds a Master of Business Administration degree and a Bachelor’s degree in System Analysis.

 Mr. Wiggins has primary responsibility for all financial accounting and reporting for Carolinas HealthCare System.
 In addition, he oversees governmental payer matters and Carolinas HealthCare System’s Treasury function, including financing transactions, investments, and investor relations.
 Mr. Wiggins came to Carolinas HealthCare System in 1987 and has over 26 years of experience in the healthcare industry.
 Prior to 1987, Mr. Wiggins spent six years in public accounting and served primarily healthcare clients.
-He received a Bachelor of Science degree in business, with a concentration in accounting, from the University of North Carolina at Chapel Hill and is a certified public accountant.
+He received a Bachelor of Science degree in business, with a concentration in accounting, from the University of North Carolina at Chapel Hill.

 Mary Ann Wilcox joined Carolinas HealthCare System in March 2011 as Senior Vice President, System Nurse Executive.
 Bringing over 30 years of nursing experience to her role, Ms. Wilcox represents over 14,000 nurses throughout our System to ensure consistency in nursing policy, strategy, practice and quality.
 Prior to joining Carolinas HealthCare System, Ms. Wilcox held the position of Senior Vice President and System Chief Nursing Officer at WakeMed Health and Hospitals in Raleigh, North Carolina.
 She spent 18 years at OhioHealth in Columbus, Ohio.
 As the Chief Nursing Officer at Riverside Methodist Hospital, the flagship of the OhioHealth System, she led the organization to achieve Magnet recognition.
 Ms. Wilcox serves as a local, regional, and national representative for Carolinas HealthCare System through participation in key nursing quality and professional groups.
 She is an active member of the American Organization of Nurse Executives, the North Carolinas Organization of Nurse Leaders and the North Carolina Nurses Association.
 She has been recognized as a "Great 100 Nurse" of North Carolina and is the recipient of the 2010 Ohio State University College of Nursing Distinguished Alumni Award.
 Ms. Wilcox holds a baccalaureate in Nursing from St. Xavier University in Chicago and a Master's degree in Nursing from The Ohio State University in Columbus, Ohio.